Bismuth: Cosmetics and pigments

 Bismuth oxychloride (BiOCl) is sometimes used in cosmetics, as a pigment in paint for eye shadows, hair sprays and nail polishes.
 This compound is found as the mineral bismoclite and in crystal form contains layers of atoms (see figure above) that refract light chromatically, resulting in an iridescent appearance similar to nacre of pearl.
 It was used as a cosmetic in ancient Egypt and in many places since.
 Bismuth white (also "Spanish white") can refer to either bismuth oxychloride or bismuth oxynitrate (BiONO3), when used as a white pigment.
 Bismuth vanadate is used as a light-stable non-reactive paint pigment (particularly for artists' paints), often as a replacement for the more toxic cadmium sulfide yellow and orange-yellow pigments.
 The most common variety in artists' paints is a lemon yellow, visually indistinguishable from its cadmium-containing alternative.

+Electronics

+Transistors

+Bismuth-based transistors have been claimed to enable smaller, faster, and more energy-efficient transistors than traditional silicon.
+Bismuth offers a small bandgap and high electron mobility.
+It has topological insulator states, conducting along its surface/edges while still insulating internally.
+Two-dimensional semiconductor materials can be produced from it, enabling thinner and higher-performance devices.
+Such 2D bismuth materials support sub-nanometer channel lengths, surpassing silicon's practical limits.
+However, bismuth's anisotropic heat transport can complicate chip design.

+Bismuth telluride (Bi2Te3) has been investigated for use in thermoelectric transistors that use temperature gradients (e.g., via laser illumination) to generate electricity, yielding 0.7093 μW in experimental setups.
+They operate by leveraging the Seebeck effect, using a temperature difference to drive charge carrier movement.

+Bismuth oxyselenide (Bi2O2Se and Bi2SeO5) have been investigated for use in field-effect transistors (FETs).
+These 2D materials exhibit high electron mobility (e.g., 10–15 cm2/(V·s)) and stability in air.
+One study reported that these materials enabled transistors that were 40% faster and 10% more efficient than Intel's 3 nm chips.

+Bismuth can reduce contact resistance when paired with 2D semiconductors such as MoS2.
+This eliminates the Schottky barrier—a common efficiency issue in metal-semiconductor interfaces.

 Metal and alloys

-Bismuth is used in metal alloys with other metals such as iron.
-These alloys are used in automatic sprinkler systems for fires.
+Bismuth is used in alloys with other metals such as tin and lead.
+Wood's metal, an alloy of bismuth, lead, tin, and cadmium, is used in automatic sprinkler systems for fires.
 It forms the largest part (50%) of Rose's metal, a fusible alloy, which also contains 25–28% lead and 22–25% tin.
-It was also used to make bismuth bronze which was used in the Bronze Age, having been found in Inca knives at Machu Picchu.
+It was also used to make bismuth bronze, which was used during the Bronze Age, having been found in Inca knives at Machu Picchu.